ApexRMS/lucasbuilder/docs/getting_started.md

 Notice that the outputs from the **Calculate Flow Rates** scenario serve as inputs for the spin-up runs.
 In turn, the results from the **Run Spin-up** scenario are used as inputs for the **Single Cell – No Disturbance** scenario.
 Looking at the *Pipeline* of each scenario, you can notice the sequence of modeling stages.

-> **Warning Note:** Running these scenarios will take approximatelly 3.5 GB of disk space.
+> **Warning Note:** Running these scenarios will take approximately 3.5 GB of disk space.

 Once the **Run Setup** scenarios have completed successfully, the **Run Forecast** scenario can be run.